kyma-project/kyma/docs/04-operation-guides/operations/evnt-02-eventing-metrics.md

 title: Kyma Eventing Metrics
 ---

-Kyma Eventing emits several custom metrics which are then visualized using [Grafana Dashboards](./evnt-01-eventing-dashboards.md) to monitor statistics and other information for the Eventing backbone in real time.
+Kyma Eventing provides several Grafana Dashboards, using various [Metrics](./evnt-02-eventing-metrics.md), so you can monitor statistics and other information in real time.

 ### Metrics Emitted by Eventing Publisher Proxy: